dankahle/contacts-fe/e2e/E2E-TEST-CASES.md

 ### contact edit close
 ### contact delete

-### input trim and basic validaton tests (use edit label (add) dialog)
-// this only needs to be done once as all dialogs/forms will work the same with global validation setting and input trim
+### label add
+// label add is already tested through databse, this is an extension of that testing to the dialog
+// then unit tests will do what?
+Need to learn which should go where.
+Label tests handle the big stuff:
+// add/edit/delete.
+Dialog e2e tests handle the dialog working, OR... should that be done in unit tests?
+// That's what we have to determine yet, i.e. e2e is better for template manipulation, but not so good for component
+// testing, that's what unit tests are good for.
+This testing here is maybe out of place, should just be done
+// in unit tests.
+Fine... we'll figure that out when doing the unit tests for it.

+* submit disabled initially
 * should show required for touched (whitespace NOT entered)
 * should show required for dirty (whitespace entered)
-* should disable submit if whitespace only in entry
+* submit disabled if whitespace only in entry
-* should show "label exist" if label exist "disregarding white space"
+* should show "label exists" if label exists "disregarding white space"
 * should submit with no whitespace if whitespace was entered

-### >label add
-* submit enabled/disabled on trimmed input
-* required shows for no text // trimmed or will space work?
 * label exists shows if label already exists
-* cancel doesn't create label
-* submit creates new label

-### all input entry
-* trims on submit
-* required takes whitespace into acct
-* any validation takes whitespace into acct (already exists, etc)